Story at a glance:

 - LED lights have been rising in popularity consistently in recent years.

-- LED lights are adaptable, directional, dimmable, and ever-improving compared to other lighting options.
+- LED lights are adaptable, directional, dimmable, and ever-improving compared to other options.

-The technology behind LED lights has been around for decades, but only recently have they become affordable and reliable enough to rise in popularity dramatically.
-With perks starting with energy efficiency to meet virtually any energy targets and a long lifespan, LED lights are both environmentally responsible and budget-friendly.
+The technology behind LED lighting has been around for decades, but only recently has it become affordable and reliable enough to rise in popularity so dramatically.
+From energy efficiency to having a long lifespan, LED lights are both environmentally responsible and budget-friendly.

-Plus, LED lights can be used anywhere: from sports arenas to industrial manufacturers to the home.
+Plus, LED lights can be used anywhere—from sports arenas to industrial settings to residential projects.
 They perform reliably and safely in various design applications.
 If this short list of the benefits of LED lighting isn’t enough to convince you it is a solution worth investing in, maybe one of the following 16 will.

 LEDs do not compromise brightness or intensity for energy efficiency.
 They compete with incandescent and CFL bulbs in terms of brightness, making them a good addition to workspaces where bright light contributes to productivity.

 6. Instantaneous Light

 LED lights have less warmup time compared to other bulbs, brightening rooms and outdoor spaces from the moment the switch is flipped.